-Additional information on the Biblical Meaning of 30
+Additional info on the Biblical Meaning of 30

 Joseph, a type of Jesus, was thirty years old when Egypt's Pharaoh placed him in charge over all that he ruled.
 King David also, when he began to reign over Israel, was thirty years old (2Samuel 5:4).